laszlocph/gimlet-docs/docs/developers/deploy.md

 ## Configure a deploy environment

-Once you found your git repository and clicked it, Gimlet shows a list of deployment environments where you can deploy your application.
+Once you found and selected your git repository, Gimlet shows a list of deployment environments where you can deploy your application.

-The names of these deployment environments should sound familiar, as your Kubernetes administrator set it up for you.
+The names of the deployment environments should sound familiar as your Kubernetes administrator has set them up for you.

 ![Repository list](./configure-env.png)

-Start configuring one or multiple deployment environments with the `Configure Environment` button.
+Start configuring an environment by adding a new configuration with the `+` buttons.

 !!! warning ""